FlockBots/recommendation-bot/recommendationbot/data/whiskey.md

 *Hi there, I'm a bot.
-You've included some things in your post that lead me to believe you're looking for a recommendation.
+You've included some things in your post that lead me to believe you're looking for a bottle recommendation.
 If not, sorry for intruding.
 I'll try to make sure this doesn't happen again in the future.*

 ***